If a copyright owner or their agent is threatening or pressuring you to pay compensation

 If a copyright owner or exclusive licensee is making misleading claims to try to pressurise you into paying compensation, or if you feel you're subject to aggressive or harassing actions, complain to the Citizens Advice consumer service who can refer it to Trading Standards.

-To make a complaint about unfair commercial practices, which include misleading and aggressive practices, contact the Citizens Advice consumer service.
+To make a complaint about unfair commercial practices, which include misleading and aggressive practices, contact Advice Direct Scotland's consumer service.
 They can offer advice and pass your complaint onto your local Trading Standards Office, who may be able to take further action.